skyfighteer/AutoOptions/README.md

 License: MIT

 ## Description:
-This library is intended to help you in handling the options page of your extension.
-It does everything you need automatically, so you don't have to debug the Chrome Storage API for hours + you can focus on the more important things.
-It works completely automatically, you do not have to do anything other than the initial setup, which is just copying in 2 files.
+This library is intended to take care of everything related to the Chrome Storage API automatically, so you can focus on the more important things.
+It works completely automatically, you do not have to do anything other than the initial setup, which you can find below under "STEPS".

 ## Prerequisites:
 This library is completely standalone, it only requires an extension using Manifest V3.